slimgroup/JUDI.jl/docs/src/preconditioners.md

 # Seismic Preconditioners

 JUDI provides a selected number of preconditioners known to be beneficial to FWI and RTM.
-We welcome additional preconditionners from the community.
+We welcome additional preconditioners from the community.
 Additionnaly, any JOLI operator can be used as a preconditiner in conbination with JUDI operator thanks to the fundamental interface between JUDI and JOLI.

 ```@contents
 Pages = ["preconditioners.md"]